 In the UK it is not illegal for a passenger over the age of 18 to drink alcohol.
 The only alcohol and driving laws relate to drivers themselves, who must be under the national drink-drive limit at all times.
 It is also illegal to drink alcohol in a car while supervising a learner driver.

-In order to drive legally with a sat nav in your car, it must be in a fixed position either on your windscreen or your dashboard.
-The Highway Code states that windscreens and windows must be kept clean and free from obstructions to vision, so your sat nav must be correctly placed otherwise you may technically be in breach of the Highway Code
+To drive legally with a Sat Nav in your car, it must be in a fixed position either on your windscreen or your dashboard.
+The Highway Code states that windscreens and windows must be kept clean and free from obstructions to vision, so your Sat Nav must be correctly placed otherwise you may technically be in breach of the Highway Code.

 Rule 150 of the code states: “You must exercise proper control of your vehicle at all times.
 Do not rely on driver assistance systems such as cruise control or lane departure warnings.
 They are available to assist you but should not reduce your concentration levels.
 Do not be distracted by maps or screen-based information (such as navigation or vehicle management systems) while driving or riding.